xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/aws-eks.md

 ## Troubleshooting
    - Unauthorized error.
-Go to your AWS SSO commad line, to verify the access and secret key.
+Go to your AWS SSO command line, to verify the access and secret key.
         ```shell script
             [sishwarya@localhost bin] $ kubectl describe configmap -n kube-system aws-auth
             error: You must be logged in to the server (Unauthorized)